 With the increase in mortality rate, thanks to the development in medical science, people are also experiencing high levels of stress, anxiety, and fatigue.
-The fast-paced life forces us to be dependent on less-nutritious and harmful foods, and harmful chemicals surround us through the air, water, and personal worship items like daily care products.
+The fast-paced life forces us to be dependent on less-nutritious and harmful foods.
+Also, harmful chemicals surround us through the air, water, and personal worship items like daily care products.
 All of these have a serious impact on your overall health.

 Here’s your essential checklist for holistic well-being:

 - Enhancing overall fitness including physical, mental, and social health.

 - A maintained physical body and a thriving inner self.